ktdreyer/txkoji/README.rst

   koji list-api

-You can also read the `koji source code <https://pagure.io/koji/>`_ to find out details about how each method works.
+You can also look at the `web interface
+<https://koji.fedoraproject.org/koji/api>`_ or read the `koji source code
+<https://pagure.io/koji/>`_ to find out details about how each method works.

 Logging in